EricCacciavillani/eFlow/README.md

 This project was mainly designed for and in Jupyter-Lab.
 I don't know how well it works in Jupyter-Notebook.

 # Documentation
-Can be found by clicking on docs/build/html/index.html in eflow using sphinx.
+Can be found by clicking on docs/build/html/index.html in eflow using sphinx or go to https://eflow.readthedocs.io/en/latest/index.html.

 # Installation
 ```bash